Kokonico/ObjLog/README.md

 It is always in the works, and new features are being added all the time!

 ## what is this?
 This is a logging library for python.
-It is designed to be simple to use, and easy to understand.
+It is designed to be straightforward to use, and easy to understand.

 ## What dependencies do I need?
 None!
 This library is built only using built-in python libraries, so you don't need to install anything extra!